Localization of nonbacktracking centrality on dense subgraphs of sparse networks: Nonbacktracking centralities in the child network

-Let us perform the nonbacktracking expansion of the composite network, starting from, say, one of the child nodes.
+Let us perform the nonbacktracking expansion of the composite network, starting from one of the child nodes (see Ref. \cite{timar2017nonbacktracking} for details of this procedure).
 The number of replica nodes of the child network on the surface of the nonbacktracking expansion at large distances $m$ will still be $Cz^m$, but there will be additional vertices from the mother network.
 We want to find the fraction $\rho$ of replica nodes of the child network on the surface of the expansion as $m \to \infty$.
 This is equal to the sum of NBCs of child nodes.
 (We denote the NBC of child node $i$ by $\textrm{NBC}_i$.
 Note that this value---the NBC measured in the composite network---differs from $x_i$.)
-Let $N_m$ be the total number of nodes on the surface of the expansion at distance $m$.
+Let $Q_m$ be the total number of nodes on the surface of the expansion at distance $m$.
 In the limit of infinite $m$,

 For large $m$ we have the following recursion relation,

 { \medmuskip=0mu \thinmuskip=0mu \thickmuskip=0mu

 }